 Number of Days

-2 day, 09:00 to 16:30.
-Your instructor is available during lunch and after 16:30 for informal discussions about your specific area of interest or applications.
+2 days, 9:30 to 17:00 (9:00 to 16:30 on day 2).
+Your instructor is available during lunch and at the end of the day for informal discussions about your specific area of interest or applications.

 Summary of course content